MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/configuration-manager-integration-pack.md

 ### To set up a Configuration Manager connection

-1. In the Runbook Designer, click **Options**, and then click **Configuration Manager**.
-The **Configuration Manager** dialog box appears.
+1. In the Runbook Designer, select **Options**, and select **Configuration Manager**.
+The **Configuration Manager** dialog appears.

-2. On the **Connections** tab, click **Add** to begin the connection setup.
-The **Add Connection** dialog box appears.
+2. On the **Connections** tab, select **Add** to begin the connection setup.
+The **Add Connection** dialog appears.

 3. In the **Name** box, enter a name for the connection.
 This could be the name of the *Active Directory* domain, or a descriptive name to distinguish the type of connection.

-4. In the Server box, type the name or IP address of the Configuration Manager computer.
-If you are using the computer name, you can type the NetBIOS name or the fully qualified domain name (FQDN).
-If you have installed Orchestrator on the Configuration Manager server, you can type “Localhost” or the NetBIOS name of the server.
+4. In the Server box, enter the name or IP address of the Configuration Manager computer.
+If you're using the computer name, you can enter the NetBIOS name or the fully qualified domain name (FQDN).
+If you've installed Orchestrator on the Configuration Manager server, you can enter “Localhost” or the NetBIOS name of the server.

-5. In the **Username** and **Password** boxes, type the credentials that Orchestrator will use to connect to the Configuration Manager Site Server.
-Note that the Username includes the domain name, for example: “contoso\admin”.
+5. In the **Username** and **Password** boxes, enter the credentials that Orchestrator will use to connect to the Configuration Manager Site Server.

+> [!NOTE]
+> The Username includes the domain name, for example: “contoso\admin”.

-6. Click **Test Connection**.
-When the message "Successfully connected" appears, click OK.
+6. Select **Test Connection**.
+When the message "Successfully connected" appears, select **OK**.

-7. Click OK to close the configuration dialog box, and then click Finish.
+7. Select **OK** to close the configuration dialog, and select **Finish**.